meteor/meteor/content/structure.md

 <h2 id="splitting-your-app">Splitting your code into multiple apps</h2>

-If you are writing a sufficiently complex system, there can come a point where it starts to make sense to split your code up into multiple applications.
-For example you may want to create a separate application for the administration UI (rather than checking permissions all through the admin part of your site, you can check once), or separating the code for the mobile and desktop versions of your app.
+If you are writing a sufficiently complex system, there can come a time where it makes sense to split your code up into multiple applications.
+For example you may want to create a separate application for the administration UI (rather than checking permissions all through the admin part of your site, you can check once), or separate the code for the mobile and desktop versions of your app.

 Another very common use case is splitting a worker process away from your main application so that expensive jobs do not impact on user experience of your visitors by locking up a single web server.